Faith. Service. Law.

 I write this not to discourage anyone who wants to join.
 Rather, I want to give a realistic description of the things for which you should be prepared in the Air Force JAG Corps.
 Every job comes with good and bad.
 You should prepare yourself for both.

-Closing Thoughts about the Air Force JAG Corps
+Is the Air Force JAG Corps Worth It?

 In closing, I’d say that the Air Force JAG Corps—indeed, all the JAG Corps—will provide a different experience for different people.
 If the television show JAG is inspiring you to join, you will be sorely disappointed.
 I never flew in a jet the entire time I was in the Air Force.